Electroencephalogram (EEG) for Children

 Your child may need this test to check for signs of:

-EEGs are usually done when children have developmental delays or symptoms such as loss of consciousness, abnormal movements or behavior.
+EEGs are usually done when children have developmental delays or symptoms such as loss of consciousness or abnormal movements or behavior.
 The EEG will help tell if seizures or other brain conditions are the cause of the symptoms.
 Your child’s healthcare provider may have other reasons to recommend an EEG.

 What are the risks of an EEG for a child?